2-nitrophenol 2-monooxygenase

-The 4 substrates of this enzyme are 2-nitrophenol, NADPH, H^{+}, and O_{2}, whereas its 4 products are catechol, nitrite, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are 2-nitrophenol, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen and a proton.
+Its products are catechol, oxidised NADP^{+}, water, and nitrous acid.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with molecular oxygen as oxidant and incorporation of one of its atoms into the starting material.
 The systematic name of this enzyme class is 2-nitrophenol,NADPH:oxygen 2-oxidoreductase (2-hydroxylating, nitrite-forming).
 Other names in common use include 2-nitrophenol oxygenase, and nitrophenol oxygenase.